ging/fiware-draco/docs/use_cases/ckan_publication.md

 All the scenario is running using docker containers.
 Thus, it is needed to have docker and docker-compose installed and running in your machine.
 Please, check
 [this](https://docs.docker.com/linux/started/) official start guide.

-This use case provides an example of how the user can publish data and metadata using the NGSI-DRACO-CKAN connector and other Generic enablers of the fiware ecosystem.
+This use case provides an example of how the user can publish data and metadata using the NGSI-DRACO-CKAN connector and other Generic enablers of the FIWARE ecosystem.
 It emulates the creation of a dataset with the context data about a Building entity containing information about buildings, their coordinates, and the city that the building belongs to.

 * Building Entities that want to be published in a CKAN portal